-- Sturdy barriers such as freestanding sectional fencing, rope or chain are acceptable.
+- Sturdy barriers such as freestanding sectional fencing, rope or chain are acceptable, not to exceeds 72" in height.
 No advertisements are allowed on barrier fencing.
 Stanchions with rope or chain are permitted for sidewalk use. - Entry access to dining spaces to be no less than 44" - Materials not manufactured for fencing or pedestrian control, including but not limited to buckets, food containers, tires, tree stumps, pallets, etc may not be used as components of barriers.
 No chain link fencing, plastic, vinyl, chicken wire or cyclone fencing.
 Alternative materials may be used with City approval.